eiken59/MaE/main.typ

 $
   u(C) = (C^(1-theta)-1)/(1-theta),
 $ <consumption_CIES>
-where $theta in R^+ \\ {1}.$ The constant $theta$ is the intertemporal elasticity of substitution as well as the inverse of the relative risk aversion.
+where $theta in RR^+ \\ {1}.$ The constant $theta$ is the intertemporal elasticity of substitution as well as the inverse of the relative risk aversion.
 Note that the log utility, also known as the Cobb-Douglas utility,
 $
   u(C) = ln C
 $